Joseph A. Lombardo

 Not every interaction with the law requires that you go to court.
 There are certain criminal matters where it is always required that you go to court.
 Some of these criminal charges that require that you appear in court include assault, shoplifting, harassment, and drug charges.
 Additionally, certain traffic matters require that you show up to court.
 If you receive a traffic ticket with the box marked “court appearance required”, then you must appear in court at the time and place that is indicated on the ticket.
 In traffic cases when the court appearance required box is marked you are required to appear in court even if you wish to plead guilty.

-What happens if I miss a court date?
+What happens if I miss a court date in New Jersey?

 Missing a court appears is potentially a very serious offense and one that can have serious ramifications.
 If you miss a required court appearance you may be charged with bail jumping or failure to appear, depending on the reason why you are required to appear in court.
 Bail jumping can be found in the New Jersey Statutory Code at § 2C:29-7.
 Bail jumping is when: